Chapter 2: The Mathematics of Information

 The dot product of two vectors measures how much they point in the same direction:

-Use the visualizer below to explore how vectors add and scale in 2D.
+Use the visualizer below to explore vectors in 2D.
+Draw vectors, see their sum, and compute dot products.

 2.4 Matrices: Transformations on Vectors